om2-ws22/website/docs/course-syllabus.md

 AEs are due within three days after lecture
 :::

-The AEs are due within **three days** after the corresponding lecture.
-For example, AEs from a Wednesday lecture would be due Saturday by 11:59 pm.
+The AEs are usually due within **six days** after the corresponding lecture.
+For example, AEs from a Wednesday lecture would be due Thursday by 11:59 pm.

-Because these AEs are for practice, they will be graded based on completion.
-Successful on-time completion of at least 80% of every AE will result in full credit in the final course grade.

 (hw)=
 ### Homework